 Reducing your Class A sales charge - As described in the prospectus, there are various ways to reduce your sales charge when purchasing Class A shares.
 Additional information about Class A sales charge reductions is provided below.
+Class A-2 shares of Capital Group KKR Public-Private+ Funds are not eligible for the sales charge reductions noted below.

-Statement of intention - By establishing a statement of intention (the "Statement"), you enter into a nonbinding commitment to purchase shares of American Funds (excluding American Funds U.S. Government Money Market Fund) over a 13-month period and receive the same sales charge (expressed as a percentage of your purchases) as if all shares had been purchased at once, unless the Statement is upgraded as described below.
+Statement of intention - By establishing a statement of intention (the "Statement"), you enter into a nonbinding commitment to purchase shares of Capital Group Funds (excluding American Funds U.S. Government Money Market Fund) over a 13-month period and receive the same sales charge (expressed as a percentage of your purchases) as if all shares had been purchased at once, unless the Statement is upgraded as described below.